-We wanted to take this opportunity to hopefully answer most of your questions regarding the process of becoming a Texas Commission on Fire Protection and IFSAC certified firefighter through Training Development Group (TDG).
+We wanted to take this opportunity to hopefully answer most of your questions regarding the process of becoming a Texas Commission on Fire Protection and IFSAC (internationally recognized) certified firefighter through Training Development Group (TDG).
 Obtaining your IFSAC seals allow you to transfer your certifications outside of Texas.
-The exact process will depend on your local regulations.
-It is a process than can seem a bit intimidating when you first start researching it, but we are here to assist you through it.
+The exact process will depend on your local regulations but for the most part is a very simple process and we are here to assist you through it.
+If you are from Canada, we can assure you the certifications will transfer with no problem.
+We have former students in every Province of Canada and the transfer process was seamless.

 So, the Texas Commission on Fire Protection (TCFP) requires that a student spend a minimum of 12 weeks in Basic Structure Fire Protection or NFPA 1001 for our Canadian brothers and sisters.
 This includes Firefighter I, Firefighter II, Haz-Mat Awareness and Haz-Mat Ops.
 The program is a total of 468 hours.
 Here at TDG, the classroom portion of BSF/NFPA 1001 is completed online.
 You can sign up at anytime and you will be immediately granted access to the online classroom where you can start your work right away.
 You have a maximum of 8 months to complete the online portion and 2 months to complete your 14-day boot-camp for a total of 10 months.
 It is certainly possible and not at all uncommon for students to finish the online portion in 10 weeks.
 STUDY HAZ-MAT!

-Our boot-camps are scheduled throughout the year.
-Once, you have decided which boot-camp you are going to attend and the date is nearing, you will first have to complete 10 online tests.
+Our boot-camps are scheduled throughout the year and the dates are posted on our website.
+When the date of your scheduled boot-camp is nearing, you will first have to complete 10 online tests.
 These tests will be scheduled on specific days and open for 24 hours.
 You must complete and pass each of these tests to be eligible to attend boot-camp.

-Through communication with us, you will secure your spot in one of our boot-camps.
+You will have the option to reserve your preferred boot camp during the registration process.
 Nearing boot-camp, you will make travel arrangements.
 This may look different depending on where you will be traveling from but if you are flying, we will arrange to pick you up at DFW Airport on a specific date and time.
 We will then transport you to Joshua, Texas where the academy is located.
 Within the first week of boot-camp, you will take a class final.
 This test is a must pass to continue with the program.
 For the next 14 days, you will live in a fire station type environment in which food will be provided but you will work as a crew to cook meals, clean, workout, etc. simulating actual station life.
 A typical day will look like this.
 Wake up, workout, tidy bunk room and station, get ready for class, get on the shuttle & head to class, spend 2-3 hours in classroom reviewing, go do hands-on, clean up, head back to quarters, make dinner, clean up, study, go to bed, repeat.
 There will be days that are different, but this is the basic structure.
 On the last day of your 14-day boot-camp, you will take your TCFP state exam.
 STUDY HAZ-MAT!
 By now you have seen this a couple times, the reason I have repeated it is because the state test is broken down into 4 sub-sections, FFI, FFII, Haz-Mat Awareness & Haz-Mat Ops.
 You MUST pass each subsection with minimum grade of 70 to be eligible for certification and Haz-Mat is the most troublesome for students.
 If you fail a sub-section, you will have to retest that sub-section only.
 This has the potential to be extremely inconvenient for out-of-staters if you must travel back to Texas to retake a portion of, or multiple portions of the test.

 Congratulations, you have passed your test.
 You are now eligible for certification.
 To get your IFSAC seals is an easy process but it does have a few steps.
 Each seal is $15.
 As you can see below, you begin with the Haz-Mat Awareness seal and progress from there.
 This is because each subsequent seal has a prerequisite.